-Allies in Recovery member asks for guidance about her daughter.
-Her addiction to heroin is wreaking havoc.
-She’s been to treatment several times, and relapsed just as many times.
+Allies in Recovery member and mother has asked for guidance about her daughter whose heroin addiction is wreaking havoc.
+She has been to treatment several times, and relapsed just as many times.
 Now she’s in jail.
-What can this mother do to have a positive, proactive effect on her daughter?
+What should the next steps be for this mother?

 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
-Sign up now for our special offer and begin our eLearning program, or just look at membership options, see this page.
+To sign up for our special offer and get a taste of the Allies in Recovery eLearning program, click here.

 Next she took our car and didn’t return for over 24 hrs.
 We reported to our local authorities that our vehicle was taken with out permission and so she was arrested for taking the vehicle and a 7 degree possession charge.
 I went to see her in jail to find out what her plan of change was but she was very angry and blames us for her arrests.
 She says she doesn’t want our help.
 I told her we needed to have a plan in place but she wants no part of it.
 I don’t know where to go with this?”